The 7th Limb of Yoga: Dhyana

 In the early stages of meditation, there is an awareness of the observer (you), and the observed.

-This is the initial stage of meditation, where awareness is present, it brings about many healthy and blissful benefits.
-Your body will achieve normal homeostasis.
-You will be calmer, more relaxed, and better equipped to deal with stress.
+This initial stage of meditation, where awareness is present, brings about many blissful benefits.
+Your body will achieve normal homeostasis, you will be calmer, more relaxed, and better equipped to deal with stress.

 Glimpsing into the soul can also be referred to as ‘slipping into the gap’.

 The space between your thoughts is the gap.
-This is the space of infinite possibilities, unbounded creativity and complete silence.
+This is the space of infinite possibilities, unbounded creativity and unconditional love.